aytuncilhan/BugcrowdAnalysis/README.md

 ### 2. Collocation Analysis

-First spend: unsupervised ML to see top 10 topics.
-Depending on the result (if promising), you can go for a supervised ML.

-Collocation Analysis to "predefined words" can be done to find out which words are mentioned together with our area of interest (the area of interest will be the "predefined words"
+Collocation Analysis can be done using some "predefined words" to find out which words are mentioned together with our area of interest (the area of interest will be the "predefined words".
+To identify the predefined words, we can do an unsupervised machine learning.

-#### Unsupervised Machine Learning
+#### 2.1.
+Unsupervised Machine Learning
-To identify the area of interests (respectiveley the "predefined words" to be used in Collocation Analysis), we can initially do an *unsupervised machine learning* algorithm to see what words come out.
+To identify the area of interests (respectiveley the "predefined words" to be used in Collocation Analysis), we can initially do an *unsupervised machine learning* algorithm to see what word patterns come out (e.g. top 10).

+#### 2.2.
+Supervised Machine Learning
+If the resulsts from unsupervised machine learning is promising/sensible, we can go for a supervised machine learning as well.

-Along with the outcome of the unsupervised learning, we can also use the words obtained by Simple Freqeuncy Analysis in step 1.
+Along with the outcome of the unsupervised learning, we can also use the words obtained by Simple Freqeuncy Analysis in step 1 .

 As a last resort, assuming Steps 1 and 2 have not produced fruitful results for our Collocation Analysis, we can always do manually scan program details focusing on program descriptions, metadata, company information etc.

 ### 3. What should *not* be done
 * Lexical Diversity Analysis won't make sense since we are not interested in lingustic complexity of authors.